joakimk/toniq/README.md

 ### Later

+* [ ] Review if wait_for_result should catch all messages or not.
+A bit odd that it need to handle the gen_cast event.
 * [ ] More complete testing of JobSubscriber
 * [ ] See if the pubsub can be made cleaner.
 Also support database numbers.
 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.
 * [ ] Find out why :eredis_sub.controlling_process makes the entire app shutdown when killed (or any part of it's linked processes dies). "[info]  Application exqueue exited: shutdown".
 Would allow us to keep it linked.

+### Notes

+I'm trying to follow the default elixir style when writing elixir.
+That means less space between things, like `["foo"]` instead of `[ "foo" ]` like I write most other code.
+Because of this, spacing may be a bit inconsistent.